Working with matched portions

 method returns a MatchData

-object from which various details can be extracted like the matched portion of string, location of matched portion, etc. nil
+object from which various details can be extracted like the matched portion of string, location of the matched portion, etc. nil

 is returned if there's no match for the given regexp.